nrfconnect/sdk-nrf/samples/matter/light_bulb/README.rst

 For remote testing scenarios, you also need the following:

-* To commission the light bulb device and :ref:`control it remotely <matter_light_bulb_network_mode>` through a Thread network: a Matter controller device :ref:`configured on PC or smartphone <ug_matter_configuring>` (which requires additional hardware depending on which setup you choose).
+* To commission the light bulb device and :ref:`control it remotely <matter_light_bulb_network_mode>` through a Thread network: a Matter controller device :ref:`configured on PC or mobile <ug_matter_configuring>` (which requires additional hardware depending on which setup you choose).
 * To use the :ref:`test mode <matter_light_bulb_sample_test_mode>` and control the light bulb using light switch: the :ref:`Matter light switch <matter_light_switch_sample>` sample programmed to another supported development kit.

 .. note::